-Wambach and Riordan, 2015 7discuss that in the dairy industry, giving antioxidants to cows is a way to prevent mastitis.
-They very briefly mention that mothers with mastitis have reported taking vitamin C supplements to fight infection however they do not give any discussion on suitable amounts or success rates.
+Wambach and Riordan, 2015 8discuss that in the dairy industry, giving antioxidants such as vitamin E to cows helps to prevent mastitis.
+Vitamin C is one of the best known antioxidants and the authors mention that mothers with mastitis have reported taking vitamin C supplements to fight infection however they do not give any discussion on suitable amounts or success rates.
 Sheila Humphrey in The Nursing Mother’s Herbal also says:

 Immune-System-stimulating herbs such as echinacea, adaptogenic or tonic herbs such as ginseng, and vitamin C are often recommended for treating mastitis.

-Laboratory studies suggest how vitamin C may work against mastitis as it has been shown to limit Staphylococcus aureus 8.
+Laboratory studies suggest how vitamin C may work against mastitis as it has been shown to limit Staphylococcus aureus.9

 Vitamin C and milk supply